jmoody/briar/README.md

 ## Briar

-Briar Extends the steps defined in [calabash-ios](https://github.com/calabash/calabash-ios.git) to help you write cucumber Scenarios that interact with complex UI elements like tables, pickers, and sliders.
+Briar extends the [Calabash iOS](https://github.com/calabash/calabash-ios.git) API to help you write cucumber Scenarios that interact with complex UI elements like tables, pickers, and sliders.

 ### Briar is not trying to provide steps that will work for every project.